-An example form for the layout of signatures is provided herein on page 53.
+An example form for the layout of signatures is provided herein on page 62.
 Please use legal size paper with a landscape layout.
-Unlike some other documents, the Canvasser must sign his or her name in the presence of the Notary Public.
+The Canvasser must sign his or her name in the presence of the Notary Public.

-- 8. Each petition must contain an affidavit signed by the Canvasser in front of a notary.
-The affidavit must contain the following information: - a.
+8. Each petition must contain an affidavit signed by the Canvasser in front of a notary.
+The affidavit must contain the following information:

+- a.
 Each Petitioner signed the petition in the presence of the Canvasser; - b.
 To the best of his/her knowledge and belief, the Canvasser believes that each signature is genuine; - c.
 To the best of his/her knowledge and belief, the Canvasser believes each signer is a registered voter; - d.
 That at all times during circulation, an exact copy of the popular name, ballot title and text was attached to the signature sheet; - e.
 The Canvasser's current residence; and - f.
-Whether the Canvasser is a Paid Canvasser or Volunteer/Unpaid Canvasser. - 9.
-Each petition page with the Canvasser's affidavit must be notarized.
+Whether the Canvasser is a Paid Canvasser or Volunteer/Unpaid Canvasser.

+9. Each petition page with the Canvasser's affidavit must be notarized.
 Because this type of notarization is an oath and due to statutory requirements in Initiative and Referendum law, it is necessary for the Canvasser to appear personally before the notary to sign the oath.
 The notary must personally witness Canvasser signature.
-The notary must also personally know the Canvasser, or obtain proof of the identity of the Canvasser, prior to notarization.
-Act 1219 of 2015; Ark.
-Code Ann. § 7-9-103(c)(8).
+The notary must also personally know the Canvasser, or obtain proof of the identity of the Canvasser, prior to notarization (Ark.
+Code Ann. § 7-9-103(c)(8)).
 The notary must be a current notary in good standing and the notary seal must be placed on the petition page.
 The notary seal must be legible and use blue or black ink so that it is visible when photocopied.
-To determine if a notary is in good standing, please review the notary database on the Secretary of State's webpage at http://bcs.sos.arkansas.gov/NotarySearch. - 10.
-Prior to circulating the petition and before gathering signatures, the Sponsor is required to file a copy of the petition "in the exact form that will be used for obtaining signatures" with the Secretary of State's Office. - 11.
-If the Sponsor intends to use Paid Canvassers, a complete list of the Paid Canvassers' names and residential addresses must be submitted to the Secretary of State's Office prior to those Canvassers collecting signatures.
-If additional Paid Canvassers are added after the initial list is submitted to the Secretary of State, an updated list must be provided to the Secretary of State prior to those Paid Canvassers collecting signatures.
-There are also specific training and registration requirements for Paid Canvassers which are described herein beginning on page 10.
+To determine if a notary is in good standing, please review the notary database on the Secretary of State's webpage at http://bcs.sos.arkansas.gov/NotarySearch.

+10. If the Sponsor intends to use Paid Canvassers, a complete list of the Paid Canvassers' names and residential addresses, as well as the a copy of the signed statement described in § 7-9-601(d)(3), must be submitted to the Secretary of State's Office before those Canvassers begin collecting signatures.
+If additional Paid Canvassers are added after the initial list is submitted to the Secretary of State, an updated list and the necessary signed statements must be provided to the Secretary of State prior to those Paid Canvassers collecting signatures.
+Certification that each Paid Canvasser passed a criminal background check in the thirty (30) days before the first submission of the name to the Secretary of State is also required each time names are submitted.
+There are also specific training and registration requirements for Paid Canvassers which are described herein beginning on page 9.